-We want products that work flawlessly, look good, last a long time and are still cheap.
-Materials scientists are researching new materials and manufacturing processes that meet these requirements: intelligent functional materials, damage-tolerant composite structures or novel processing and coating technologies are crucial innovation factors.
+We want products that function perfectly, look good, last long and are also affordable.
+Materials scientists research new materials and manufacturing processes that meet these requirements: intelligent functional materials, damage-tolerant composite structures or new types of processing and coating technologies are decisive innovation factors.

-Materials scientists learn how different materials are constructed and which features they have.
-Important aspects here are the production, the processing and editing, the application and disposal.
+Materials scientists learn how different materials are structured and what properties they have.
+Important aspects here are production, processing, application and disposal.
 Materials science is an interdisciplinary field that ranges from basic research to the technical and commercial use of modern materials.

-The major Materials Science and Engineering at TU Ilmenau is a combined study course with the FSU Jena and thus exploits the entire potential of both universities.
-Ilmenau focuses in particular on practical and application-oriented materials technology, while Jena is primarily concerned with the fundamentals of materials science.
-During the course of study, the offers of both universities can be combined to form an individual study plan.
+The Materials Science course at the TU Ilmenau is a joint course of study with FSU Jena and thus exploits the full potential of both universities.
+Ilmenau focuses particularly on practical and application-oriented materials technology, while Jena is primarily concerned with the fundamentals of materials science.
+During the course of study, the courses offered by both universities can be combined to form an individual curriculum.

-The Bachelor of Materials Science and Engineering attaches great importance to practical work and applying the knowledge gained, so that during the study internships frequently take place in the own laboratories.
-In addition, a project work in the fifth and a 12-week professional internship in the sixth semester are foreseen.
-There is no compulsory basic internship.
+The Bachelor of Materials Science attaches great importance to practical work and the application of the knowledge gained, so that during the course of studies, internships are repeatedly held in the university's own laboratories.
+In addition, project work is planned for the fifth semester and a 12-week specialist internship for the sixth semester.
+There is no mandatory basic internship necessary.